Rooks County Attractions

 Plainville Township Lake is located 1 mile south and 1 mile west of Plainville.
 During normal years, the lake has plenty of water and provides an excellent location for fishing and picnics.
 Each year the lake is the site of an annual July 4 fireworks show.
 Camping spaces are available with electrical hookups.
 Call 785-688-4064 to reserve a space.
 If no answer, call 785-737-3087.

 Waller-Coolbaugh 20th Century House located at 421 N. Walnut in Stockton offers visitors a High Classical Revival residence built around 1905 by a local businessman.
 For many years this was the most elegant home in town and is now preserved as a local landmark.
-Tours are available weekends in June, July, and August.
-For information, or to arrange a tour, call Eris Waller at 785-425-7227.
+Tours may be available upon request at 785-425-6003.

 Nova Theater in Stockton is a classic example of what can happen when community vision is teamed with community effort and financial giving.
 The Nova Theater, built in1932, has been restored and is now home to weekend movies and numerous other special events.
 The 200 seat multi-purpose theater is available throughout the year for meetings and events.

 The Old Log Cabin on the west side of Stockton is a replica of the towns first motel.